-A section may be part of a component, or a single piece of coursework if this consists of several items.
+A section may be part of a component, or a single piece of non-examination assessment if this consists of several items.

-3 Loss of marks for a component
+3 Loss of all marks for a component

 The candidate loses all the marks gained for a component.